 The world of design is changing.
-Topics such as decreasing resources, climate changes and social imbalance dominate public discourses and increasingly emboss our surrounding, including everything we are used to every
+Global issues such as decreasing resources, climate change and social imbalance dominate public debates and increasingly shape our surrounding, including things we use in our daily life.

-Also the work of manufacturers, product and industrial designers includes far more than production or shaping of mass-ware.
-Sustainable designs are demanded: as sustainable as possible should a design and its materials be, the production conditions should be socially fair.
-Moreover the aim is to open new markets and catch attention in a world which is led by current and short-term trends that seem to be more important that values and inserts.
+Nowadays, the work of manufacturers, product and industrial designers includes far more than production or industrial design of mass goods.
+Sustainable design is required: materials used for production should be as eco-friendly and renewable as possible, while production conditions should be socially fair.
+Moreover, the aim is to open new markets and to attract attention to these issues in a world shaped by modern media, in which current and short-term trends often seem to be more important than values and content.

-Other companies bet on regrown materials such as natural felt.
-The assortment of the German company Hey-Sign for example only consists of natural felt products (out of 100% pure new wool) with pillowcases, carpets and many textile products.
-The advantages: felt is permeable to air, skin friendly, elastic, warmth insulating and dirt-repellent because of its natural fat content.
-This means that often, pure natural products offer much more advantages at better environment protecting circumstances as plastic products.
+Other producers rely on renewable materials such as natural felt.
+The assortment of the German company Hey-Sign, for example, consists only of natural felt products (out of 100% pure new wool) – from pillowcases to carpets.
+Felt has the following advantages: it is permeable to air, agreeable to the touch, elastic, heat-insulating and dirt-repellent because of its natural fat content.
+Therefore, in addition to being eco-friendly, pure natural products usually offer many more benefits than their synthetic counterparts.

-Many designers, producers and manufacturers recognized the advantages of Eco design and adapted their product development as well as the whole production cyclus to according social, economic, technical and legal conditions.
+Many designers, producers and manufacturers recognized the advantages of ecodesign and adapted their product development as well as whole product life cycles to the corresponding social, economic, technical and legal conditions.
 Times of obsolescence have ended, hurray to long-lasting products!

 At Connox, both social responsibility and protection of the environment have become some of the most important priorities.
 Thus, our business policy is governed by the principle of sustainability.
 Find out more about our ecological self-image.